eppursimuove9/santiago-50-billion-dolars-transformation-full-analysis-and-financial-model/README.md

 ## 🌟 Project Overview

-This repository contains a comprehensive analysis and financial model for transforming Santiago, Chile from its current global ranking of #160 to a top 100 sustainable metropolis by 2035.
+This repository contains a comprehensive analysis and financial model for transforming Santiago, Chile, from its current global ranking of #160 to a top 100 sustainable metropolis by 2035.
 The project addresses Santiago's critical environmental challenges while unlocking massive economic opportunities.

 ### Current Challenges
 - **Global Cities Rank**: #160/1,000 (Oxford Economics 2025)